-In 2017, a group of partners, brought together by Funders Concerned About AIDS and including Gilead Sciences, Ford Foundation, the Elton John AIDS Foundation, ViiV Healthcare, and Johnson and Johnson, launched the Southern HIV Impact Fund.
+In 2017, a group of partners, brought together by Funders Concerned About AIDS and including Gilead Sciences, the Elton John AIDS Foundation, ViiV Healthcare, and Johnson and Johnson, launched the Southern HIV Impact Fund.
 The Fund is administered by AIDS United – the nation’s leading organization advocating for a coordinated response to HIV in partnership with community-based groups around the country.

 AIDS United is a national non-profit organization focused on ending the AIDS epidemic in the United States through strategic grant-making, capacity building, and policy and advocacy.